nickmcdowall/lsd-interceptors/README.md

 # lsd-interceptors [![Maven Central](https://img.shields.io/maven-central/v/com.github.nickmcdowall/lsd-interceptors.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.github.nickmcdowall%22%20AND%20a:%22lsd-interceptors%22)

-A central library for interceptors that can be used with [yatspec-lsd ](https://github.com/nickmcdowall/yatspec) (aka living sequence diagrams).

-The interceptors capture interactions that flow in and out of the App during tests so that they can be added to the `TestState` bean used by the [yatspec-lsd ](https://github.com/nickmcdowall/yatspec) framework to generate sequence diagrams.
+A library containing various automated message/event interceptors that can be used along with the [lsd-core](https://github.com/Living-Sequence-Diagrams/lsd-core) library to generate reports containing sequence diagrams of the captured events.

 ## Autoconfig

 This library is designed with `@SpringBootTest` in mind and attempts to minimise boilerplate code by wiring up default